Henryno111/alx-project-0x14/README.md

 # API Explorer: Mastering RESTful Connections

 ## Overview
-Welcome to **API Explorer: Mastering RESTful Connections**, a comprehensive guide and toolkit for developers looking to deepen their understanding of RESTful APIs.
+Welcome to **ALX-Movie-APP: Mastering RESTful Connections**, a comprehensive guide and toolkit for developers looking to deepen their understanding of RESTful APIs.
 This resource is designed to help you explore, implement, and optimize API connections in your projects.

 ---